2025

-Introduction to Correlation
+Introduction to correlation

-• We can write: \[ \begin{align} Var(X) &= E\left[ (X - \mu_X)^2 \right] \\ Var(Y) &= E\left[ (Y - \mu_Y)^2 \right] \\ Cov(X, Y) &= E \left[ (X - \mu_X) (Y - \mu_Y) \right] \\ \end{align} \]
+\[ \begin{align} Var(X) &= E\left[ (X - \mu_X)^2 \right] \\ Var(Y) &= E\left[ (Y - \mu_Y)^2 \right] \\ Cov(X, Y) &= E \left[ (X - \mu_X) (Y - \mu_Y) \right] \\ \end{align} \]

-• Or equivalently: \[ \begin{align} \sigma^2_X &= Var(X) \\ \sigma^2_Y &= Var(Y) \\ Cov_{X,Y} &= Cov(X,Y) \\ \end{align} \]
+\[ \begin{align} \sigma^2_X &= Var(X) \\ \sigma^2_Y &= Var(Y) \\ Cov_{X,Y} &= Cov(X,Y) \\ \end{align} \]

 Estimating covariance from a sample